 TV and Radio

-The BSA does not make programme scheduling decisions.
-This is the responsibility of individual broadcasters.
-You can provide feedback about the scheduling of a programme (the time it is shown) to the broadcaster.
+We don’t make programme scheduling decisions.
+This is the responsibility of broadcasters.
+You can give feedback to the broadcaster about the time a programme is shown.

 For guidance on which standards apply see choosing a standard.